 Four is contribution.
-By having your thought leadership platform, you’re also not only helping yourself in regards to education, but you’re also helping others with their education, and since your thought leadership platform is gonna help you grow your business, the investors who are investing in your business will also benefit by being able to find you for investment opportunities and achieve their investment goals.
+By having your thought leadership platform, you’re also not only helping yourself in regards to education but you’re also helping others with their education, and since your thought leadership platform is gonna help you grow your business, the investors who are investing in your business will also benefit by being able to find you for investment opportunities and achieve their investment goals.

-Then lastly is the potential for cashflow through sponsorships.
-Now, we’re not gonna discuss this on the podcast, but if you go to SyndicationSchool.com or the show notes, you can download a free document for this episode, which is “How to structure sponsorships on your thought leadership platform.”
+Then, lastly is the potential for cashflow through sponsorships.
+Now, we’re not gonna discuss this on the podcast, but if you go to SyndicationSchool.com or the show notes, you can download a free document for this episode, which is “How to Structure Sponsorships on Your Thought Leadership Platform.”
 It’s a guide to how to essentially monetize your thought leadership platform.

-Overall, the purpose of the thought leadership platform is to stay top of mind with and be incredible in the eyes of your 2,000 true fans, your primary target audience, your passive investors, along with the secondary benefits of education, contribution and the cashflow.
+Overall, the purpose of the thought leadership platform is to stay top of mind with and be incredible in the eyes of your 2,000 true fans, your primary target audience, your passive investors, along with the secondary benefits of education, contribution, and the cashflow.

 So pick one of these following thought leadership platforms – a YouTube channel, a podcast, a blog, a newsletter, or a Facebook group.
 How do you know which one is the best for you?
 Ask yourself what would you enjoy and prefer doing?
-Let’s say for example that you really like speaking, but you don’t like the prospect of being on camera or talking in person, because you get stage fright, or I guess video fright.
+Let’s say, for example, that you really like speaking but you don’t like the prospect of being on camera or talking in person because you get stage fright or, I guess, video fright.
 Well, then your best option would be a podcast.

-Well, let’s say you don’t like to speak, but you like to write; or let’s say that you enjoy speaking, but you’re afraid to do any sort of speaking or video thought leadership platform because of your full-time job, and if your boss finds out, he’s not gonna like how you’re spending your spare time… Well, then your best option might be a blog.
+Well, let’s say you don’t like to speak but you like to write; or let’s say that you enjoy speaking but you’re afraid to do any sort of speaking or video thought leadership platform because of your full-time job and, if your boss finds out, he’s not gonna like how you’re spending your spare time… Well, then your best option might be a blog.

-Or let’s say you enjoy speaking and you’re comfortable with being on camera, but you don’t wanna actually speak in person; then the YouTube channel would be your best.
-Or let’s say you enjoy speaking, you’re comfortable being on camera AND you’re comfortable speaking in person – essentially, you’re a rockstar – then the meetup group might be best for you.
+Or let’s say you enjoy speaking and you’re comfortable with being on camera but you don’t wanna actually speak in person; then the YouTube channel would be your best.
+Or let’s say you enjoy speaking, you’re comfortable being on camera, AND you’re comfortable speaking in person – essentially, you’re a rockstar – then the meetup group might be best for you.

-Now, the last two – the newsletter and the Facebook group – you should do regardless, because those are places for you to post and share your content.
+Now, the last two – the newsletter and the Facebook group – you should do regardless because those are places for you to post and share your content.
 Whether you enjoy or prefer doing those doesn’t really matter; you need to make a newsletter and a Facebook group.

-Based off of Joe’s experience and my experience with having over 1,500 episodes for the podcast, that generates over 350,000 monthly downloads, as well as creating hundreds of blogs and YouTube videos, writing multiple books, hosting meetup groups for years, hosting two conferences, these are the five keys that we’ve discovered to creating a successful thought leadership platform.
+Based off of Joe’s experience and my experience with having over 1,500 episodes for the podcast that generates over 350,000 monthly downloads, as well as creating hundreds of blogs and YouTube videos, writing multiple books, hosting meetup groups for years, hosting two conferences, these are the five keys that we’ve discovered to creating a successful thought leadership platform.

 Number one is it must be interview-based.
-Because remember, one of the main objectives of the thought leadership platform is to increase your credibility, to be perceived as an expert apartment syndicator, as well as to network with investors and team members.
+Because, remember, one of the main objectives of the thought leadership platform is to increase your credibility, to be perceived as an expert apartment syndicator, as well as to network with investors and team members.
 The only way to accomplish this is to actually do interviews.
-So from a credibility perspective, you are going to position yourself as a go-to resource for the best info, advice and strategies, because you’re going to be interviewing the most successful real estate professionals.
+So, from a credibility perspective, you are going to position yourself as a go-to resource for the best info, advice, and strategies because you’re going to be interviewing the most successful real estate professionals.
 As you do that, your audience will grow, as well as your reputation, which will allow you to attract even better guests.
 When you attract ever better guests, your audience and reputation will continue to grow even more, which will allow you to, again, have that credibility and expertise perception, which will allow you to attract more passive investors.

-From a networking perspective, you’re able to speak with people who are active and successful, and in fact, as I mentioned in a couple of Syndication School episodes before, you’ll be able to network and speak with people that it would have been impossible for you to otherwise.
+From a networking perspective, you’re able to speak with people who are active and successful.
+And, in fact, as I mentioned in a couple of Syndication School episodes before, you’ll be able to network and speak with people that it would have been impossible for you to otherwise.
 For example, Joe has spoken to Tony Hawk, Emmitt Smith, Robert Kiyosaki, Barbara Corcoran, and the majority of those were before he had done many syndication deals.
-The reason he was able to do that was because he had a podcast that he posted consistently, that had a following of active real estate professionals.
+The reason he was able to do that was because he had a podcast that he posted consistently that had a following of active real estate professionals.

 If you think about it in the long-term, if you just do one interview per week for two years, that’s over 100 conversations with successful, active real estate investors.
 Look at that from many perspectives – from an educational perspective, you’re going to learn the best advice from over 100 people, and then also think about the networking opportunities from speaking to these 100 people, and then having access to people that they know, and it’s a runaway effect from there.
 So that’s number one – it must be interview-based.

 Number two is you must consistently post content.
 Your audience needs to know when to expect new content.
-If you post new content sporadically, then you’re building less rapport, and therefore have less loyalty from your listeners, and it also comes with less credibility, because you’re not perceived as someone who is consistently posting content.
+If you post new content sporadically, then you’re building less rapport and, therefore, have less loyalty from your listeners, and it also comes with less credibility because you’re not perceived as someone who is consistently posting content.
 So what you should do is pick a frequency – daily, a few times a week, maybe Tuesday or Thursday, weekly, bi-weekly, monthly, or even if it’s twice a year, pick a frequency and stick to that frequency no matter what, with the only exception being you increasing the frequency.
 If you started off by posting once a month, then you cannot go to posting twice a month.
-You must stick to at least once a month, but from there you can go to maybe bi-monthly, or weekly; then you go to bi-weekly and then you go to daily.
+You must stick to at least once a month but, from there, you can go to maybe bi-monthly, or weekly; then you go to bi-weekly and then you go to daily.

-The reason why is because think about something that you really like – pick a TV show, or a movie, or a sports team.
+The reason why is because think about something that you really like – pick a TV show or a movie or a sports team.
 Do they have their games or their TV shows just randomly posted, without the notice of the audience, or are these things scheduled months or years in advance?
 It’s the latter, not the former.
-They don’t have random basketball games that you don’t know when it’s gonna happen, and the reason why is because that increases the anticipation, because they know it’s coming, as well as their loyalty, because again, they know when this content is going to be coming, so they can plan to listen to it accordingly.
+They don’t have random basketball games that you don’t know when it’s gonna happen, and the reason why is because that increases the anticipation because they know it’s coming, as well as their loyalty because, again, they know when this content is going to be coming, so they can plan to listen to it accordingly.

-It’s going to be very difficult at first, and this depends on the type of personality you have, but it could be hard at first to stick to your frequency, because you’re not gonna have the momentum and the habits from doing it for months at a time, and you’re also not gonna have the motivation from having a large following, because when you first start out, you’re only gonna have a couple people listening to your podcasts or reading your blog… So that’s why it’s extremely important for you to actually create a schedule that’s at least a month out in advance (ideally two months) of the content that you’re going to create.
+It’s going to be very difficult at first, and this depends on the type of personality you have, but it could be hard at first to stick to your frequency because you’re not gonna have the momentum and the habits from doing it for months at a time, and you’re also not gonna have the motivation from having a large following because, when you first start out, you’re only gonna have a couple people listening to your podcasts or reading your blog… So that’s why it’s extremely important for you to actually create a schedule that’s at least a month out in advance (ideally two months) of the content that you’re going to create.

 Essentially, you wanna create an editorial calendar for the frequency of content, as well as the topic.
 If it’s a blog, what are you gonna blog about?
 If it’s a podcast, who are you interviewing?
 Have that calendar.

 For example, if you want to post a podcast once per week, then you want to have at least five episodes recorded before launching, so that means you have five weeks’ worth of content.
-Then as long as you record one new interview a week, then you always will be five weeks ahead of schedule.
-So you [unintelligible [00:16:13].07] then schedule out five weeks’ worth of episodes and then each week schedule one new episode, and that way you’ll always be five weeks in advance.
+Then, as long as you record one new interview a week, then you always will be five weeks ahead of schedule.
+So you [unintelligible [00:16:13].07] then schedule out five weeks’ worth of episodes and then, each week, schedule one new episode, and that way you’ll always be five weeks in advance.
 Another benefit is that you’re increasing your chances of being featured on the New and Noteworthy section on iTunes.